-This configuration example will use Nginx, however, you may use any webserver of your choice.
-If you do not already have a web server, consider Nginx, as the configuration files may be more clear than the alternatives.
+This configuration example will use nginx, however, you may use any webserver of your choice as long as it supports the FastCGI protocol.
+If you do not already have a web server, consider nginx, as the configuration files may be more clear than the alternatives.

-Create a configuration file at /srv/mediagoblin.example.org/nginx.conf and create a symbolic link into a directory that will be included in your nginx configuration (e.g. "/etc/nginx/sites-enabled or /etc/nginx/conf.d) with the following commands:
+Create a configuration file at /srv/mediagoblin.example.org/nginx.conf and create a symbolic link into a directory that will be included in your nginx configuration (e.g. "/etc/nginx/sites-enabled or /etc/nginx/conf.d) with one of the following commands.